 - If you are covered by the FMLA, you have the right to take time off to care for a seriously ill family member.
 See the “Leaving Work” tab for more information on this law.

-- If you work in Maryland, and your employer has 15 or more employees you may be entitled to up to 40 hours of paid sick time per year.
+- If you work in Maryland, regularly work 12 or more hours a week, and your employer has 15 or more employees you may be entitled to up to 40 hours of paid sick time per year.
 If you work for an employer with 14 or fewer employees, you may be entitled to 40 hours of unpaid, job-protected sick time per year.
 You can earn 1 hour of sick time for every 30 hours worked.
 This time can be used to care for your own or your family’s medical needs, including a routine annual check-up or for “safe time” purposes related to domestic violence, sexual assault, or stalking when you or your family member is the victim.

 - For more information about the Maryland paid sick time law, click here.